 Position Overview

-The Office of Operations (OoO) is comprised of the Strategic School Operations, Food & Nutrition Services, School Security, and Facilities divisions.
-OoO is responsible for guiding the operations and functions for all 118 schools within the District.
+The Office of Operations (OoO) is comprised of the Strategic School Operations, Food and Nutrition Services, School Security, and Facilities Planning and Design divisions.
+OoO is responsible for guiding the operations and functions for all 117 schools within the District.
 Our mission is to ensure DCPS Stakeholders – principals, teachers, students, and central services teams – have the operational systems, facilities, and support to be excellent.

 The Assistant, Warehouse Logistics will coordinate, expedite, and maintain an efficient, productive work flow of shipping /receiving and a cross-docking system for all of DC Public Schools, Central Office, Cluster Offices, and Satellite Offices within the District.